Mehet-Weret: Physical description

-Sarcophagus of Khonsu
+Mehet-Weret is depicted as either a cow-headed woman, a seated cow, or a cow carrying a child, often the golden disk of the sun is between her horns She appears on a golden bed found in the Tomb of Tutankhamun, the sides of which are made from star-patterned cows labelled as Isis-Mehet.

-Mehet-Weret is featured on the sarcophagus of Khonsu, son of Sennedjem, who was buried in tomb TT1.
-The hieroglyphics painted on the outside of the sarcophagus are yet another way to protect the deceased; they are used to paint a journey to the afterlife for the pharaoh.
-Even in hieroglyphics, Mehet-Weret is dressed in many ritual artifacts as a way to keep her goddess-like standing.
-The picture features a human bowing and adoring her; this was meant as a way to signify her importance as a divine being.
-In this picture, Mehet-Weret signifies that after his death, the pharaoh will be reborn into the afterlife.
+She is also featured twice on the sarcophagus of Khonsu, son of Sennedjem, who was buried in tomb TT1 during the Nineteenth Dynasty.
+In both instances she appears as a seated cow with the sun between her horns.
+She is depicted dressed in a number of ritual items as a way to denote her divine standing; a flail rises out of her back.
+In one image Khonsu is depicted bowing and adoring her, in the other a small Horus head lies in front of her on her dais.

-Relationships

-Hathor

-"Myth of the Heavenly Cow" by Nadine Guilhou tells the story of a separate goddess that is related to Mehet-Weret who is named Hathor.
-Hathor is seen as more troublesome than Mehet-Weret, because she creates chaos in the human world.
-The title of the story of the “Myth of the Heavenly Cow” is also known as “The Destruction of Mankind” because Hathor was sent to kill the rebels who acted against the sun god Ra and his plans to rearrange the cosmos.
-While Hathor is the bloodthirsty warrior cow, focused on the destruction of humankind, Mehet-Weret is responsible for creating some of the most basic needs for humankind: sun and water.

 Death and afterlife

 The goddess Mehet-Weret was featured in a number of spells in the Book of the Dead, including spell 17.
-In this spell she was credited for the birth of Re, also known as the Sun God Ra; she is also the one who protects Re, because it was believed by the ancient people of Egypt that the sun died every day and was reborn by Mehet-Weret.
+In this spell she was credited for the birth of Re, and she is also the one who protects Re, because it was believed by the ancient people of Egypt that the sun died every day and was reborn by Mehet-Weret.
 She was responsible for taking him into the underworld, or night because of the darkness, and then bringing him back to the world the next day, almost as if in the afterlife.
-The people of Egypt believed that Mehet-Weret was the Goddess of Creation and Rebirth, so she was featured in one of the spells to help the humans make their way into the afterlife.
+The people of Egypt believed that Mehet-Weret was a goddess of creation and rebirth, so she was featured in one of the spells to help the humans make their way into the afterlife.
 The Book of the Dead is an important text in the Egyptian culture because it allows the audience to understand the different journeys that the ancient Egyptians believed in to get to the afterlife.